-Netflix’s The Crown is an addictive blend of pulp and prestige that charts Queen Elizabeth II's first few decades on the throne.
+Netflix’s The Crown is an addictive blend of pulp and prestige that charts Queen Elizabeth II's time on the throne.
 But how much of it is accurate?
 Yes, The Crown gets many scandalous things right about Queen Elizabeth’s life and those of her family members, like Princess Margaret and Louis Mountbatten.
 But, because of those historical accuracies and the jaw-dropping production value, audiences may wrongly assume that the show is a reliable history lesson.

 What does the queen think of The Crown?
 Though she reportedly enjoyed the first season, chances are her opinion will go downhill if she ever gets around to watching the second one – the show does her husband no favors.
 The series embellishes plenty of events for its narratives, and often those embellishments come at the expense of Prince Philip’s character.
 The fictionalized Duke of Edinburgh is portrayed as a petulant, vain, and downright obnoxious character who makes Queen Elizabeth’s life unfairly difficult.
-It will also be interesting to see how Prince Charles – who appears as a child in the first two seasons – fares in future episodes.

 Completely accurate or not, The Crown makes history look glamorous as it recreates and straight-up creates events from Elizabeth’s life and the United Kingdom’s past.